harsh-ps-2003/rumi/README.md

 This privacy is maintained even during the lookup phase.
 The server facilitates the matching process, but it remains oblivious to the actual values being matched.

-Please note that a simplified form of ZKSM is implemented right now (not a full fledged ZK-SNARK or ZK-STARK).
+*Please note that a simplified form of ZKSM is implemented right now (not a full fledged ZK-SNARK or ZK-STARK).
 It's more of a custom protocol that demonstrates the basic idea of proving set membership with some level of privacy.
 It's important to understand that this current implementation is not cryptographically secure in a real-world setting.
+While the server doesn't learn the exact identifier directly, it does learn that the identifier is somewhere in the registered set.
+A true zero-knowledge proof should reveal absolutely nothing about the secret, not even its membership in a specific set.
+The server also learns the commitment, which is related to the identifier.
+The ZKSM protocol is highly simplified and lacks many of the security features of real zk-SNARKs or zk-STARKs.
+It's vulnerable to various attacks that a production-ready system would need to address.*

 ## Architecture